-As you approach the crater it gets less daunting as it appears much smaller up close then it does far away.
-There are a couple scattered places to sit and relax but there is literally no shade on the whole trail so do not do it in the summer time.
+As you approach the crater, it gets less daunting as it appears much smaller up close then it does far away.
+There are a couple scattered places to sit and relax but there is no shade on the whole trail so do not do it in the summertime.

-The uphill is steep and uneven but the first part is relatively short.
-When you get to the top of this you will be inside the crater and can pick any of the 4 trails to get out the top.
+The uphill is steep and uneven, but the first part is relatively short.
+When you get to the top of this, you will be inside the crater and can pick any of the four trails to get out the top.

 From here you can elect to walk back if you want or you can walk along the rim of the crater (about .3 miles) like we did.